14 Ways to Experience the Real Maui: Off The Tourist Path

 Attend a Local Community Event

-There are dozens of community events each year on Maui celebrating whales, the ocean, sports activities, food, wine, beer, music, Hawaiian history, culture, and various other ethnic celebrations—like Chinese New Year in winter and the Japanese bon dances in summer.
+There are dozens of events each year on Maui celebrating whales, the ocean, sports activities, food, wine, beer, music, Hawaiian history, culture, and various other ethnic celebrations—like Chinese New Year in winter and the Japanese bon dances in summer.
+You can also count on local craft fairs, rodeos, block parties, and other community events happening several times a year.
 These are the real Maui.
 Join in!

-For an authentic slice of Maui life, there’s nothing quite like the annual Maui County Fair, kicking off with a parade and continuing all weekend with carnival rides, food, exhibits, entertainment, and local competitions like the Maui Fire Department chili cook off.
+For an authentic slice of Maui life, there’s nothing quite like the annual Maui County Fair, which is now BACK in 2025 after a multi-year hiatus!
+We’re not sure what this year’s fair will look like, but it usually kicks off with a parade and continues all weekend with carnival rides, food, exhibits, entertainment, and local competitions like the Maui Fire Department chili cook-off.

-And check out the Maui Town Parties that take place on Friday evenings each month in different towns across the island.
+Check out the Maui Town Parties that take place on Friday evenings each month in different towns across the island.
 Great fun for both visitors and residents, with local food, entertainment, and vendors.
-(UPDATE: half of the Maui Town Parties have been temporarily suspended since COVID, stay updated in the link above.)

 Plan Your Visit Around A Cultural Festival

 Check dates in advance and plan to visit Maui when a major Hawaiian cultural festival is taking place.
-There are numerous such festivals on Maui each year, celebrating Hawaiian traditions, history, and culture, like the King Kamehameha Day parade (*see photo at bottom) and the Prince Kuhio Festival in Lahaina, various hula festivals and competitions, the Wa’a Kiakahi Sailing Canoe Festival (pictured) in Kaanapali, the annual Taro Festival in Hana, and ukulele, slack key and steel guitar fests.
+There are numerous such festivals on Maui each year, celebrating Hawaiian traditions, history, and culture, like the King Kamehameha Day parade, various hula festivals and competitions, the Wa’a Kiakahi Sailing Canoe Festival (pictured) in Kaanapali, the annual Taro Festival in Hana, and ukulele, slack key and steel guitar fests.
 The real Maui!

 Celebration of the Arts (every spring) in Kapalua provides an opportunity for locals and visitors to experience authentic Hawaiian culture through demonstrations of hula and chant, workshops in Hawaiian arts, and genuine one-on-one interaction with local cultural leaders and artists.
 (Places to stay in Kapalua)

 The month-long Festivals of Aloha take place every fall across the state of Hawaii with multiple events that are designed to honor and share Native Hawaiian culture and traditions.
 Starting in September (and often spilling over into October), you will find a variety of wonderful cultural events taking place in various regions of Maui.
-Concerts, festivals, parades…all lots of fun!
+The annual East Maui Taro Festival (pictured) is another great way to get to know the host culture and connect with the East Maui community.

 Sleep in an authentic Hawaii setting, away from the crowds